Sewer56/struct-compression-analyzer/format-schema.md

 The `analysis` section configures how results should be analyzed and presented:

-- `compare_groups`: Custom group comparisons
+- `split_groups`: Compare original field vs its split components
-  - This feature allows you to compare fields (or groups) against each other.
+  - This feature allows you to compare a field (or group of fields) against each other.
   - A common use case is to compare a struct, or sub struct against its inner components.
     - This allows you to compare `structure of array` vs `array of structure` very easily.
   - `group_1` is used as baseline, while `group_2` is compared against it.

 ### Conditional Offsets